emako/ScreenCap.Android/README.md

 # ScreenCap

-ScreenCap for Android.
+Screen Capture for Android.

-Base on WPF with .NET 8 x64.
+Base on WPF.

 Shortcut is `Alt + N`.